 As a matter of fact, twenty minutes of commercials were shown before the movie began.
-Tommy endured the commercials.
+Tammy endured the commercials.
 After all, the theater was air conditioned and comfortable.
 Finally the movie started.
-However, very early into the showing, it was clear to Tommy that this was the worst movie ever made.
-He decided to give the movie a chance to improve.
-Tommy watched the movie for another 30 minutes, but the movie did not get any better.
-Tommy stumbled and fumbled his way out of the viewing room and headed off to find the manager of the theater.
-Tommy was disgusted.
-Not only had he been forced to watch 20 minutes of commercials, the movie was, in his opinion, a bust.
-It was a waste of nine, hard earned dollars to see the movie.
-Tommy asked for his money back.
+However, very early into the showing, it was clear to Tammy that this was the worst movie ever made.
+She decided to give the movie a chance to improve.
+Tammy watched the movie for another 30 minutes, but the movie did not get any better.
+Tammy stumbled and fumbled her way out of the viewing room and headed off to find the manager of the theater.
+Tammy was disgusted.
+Not only had she been forced to watch 20 minutes of commercials, the movie was, in her opinion, a bust.
+It was a waste of nine, hard-earned dollars to see the movie.
+Tammy asked for her money back.
 The manager explained that it was the policy of the theater owner not to refund the admission fee.